AndreeaPocol/disparityMapTester/README.md

 Given a disparity map, `testDisparityMap` will:
 1. Identify definitively wrong disparities if they result in occlusion in the wrong direction or other obvious errors.
 Pixels in unknown regions of the disparity map are black, and always wrong.
-1. Segment the image based on both edges and colour (e.g., using EDISON).
+1. Segment the image based on both edges and colour.
 1. Extract all of the pixels from the image and disparity map that belong to that segment.
 1. Compute the global disparity distribution.
 If the result is a nice bell curve with some pixels off to the side, those pixels are probably outliers.
 Conduct a similar analysis by segment/colour to identify more outliers.
 1. Assign each pixel a colour-coded score.